Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Is Salary Sacrifice Better Than Personal Lease, PCP, or Buying Outright?

-*Personal lease cost estimate includes insurance (~£100/month), servicing (~£15/month), and breakdown cover (~£10/month) added to a typical lease rate.
+The personal lease estimate adds insurance of around £100 a month, servicing of around £15 a month, and breakdown cover of around £10 a month to a typical lease rate.
 Actual figures vary.

 Is Salary Sacrifice Too Good to Be True?

-The savings in an electric car salary sacrifice scheme are not a loophole or a workaround.
-They come from a government-designed tax incentive created specifically to accelerate the adoption of electric vehicles in the UK.
-HMRC sets the Benefit-in-Kind rates years in advance — the 3% rate for 2026/27, 4% for 2027/28, and 5% for 2028/29 are all published policy.
-The government wants employees to use this route to go electric.
+No, and it is worth understanding exactly why not.
+The savings are not a loophole or a workaround.
+They come from a government-designed tax incentive created to accelerate the adoption of electric vehicles in the UK.
+HMRC sets the Benefit-in-Kind rates years in advance, with 4% for 2026/27, 5% for 2027/28 and 7% for 2028/29 all published policy.
+The government actively wants employees to use this route to go electric.

 Frequently Asked Questions About Salary Sacrifice Cars